azat-co/practicalnode/chapter9/chapter9.md

   <body>
 ```

-The main code lives in the `script` tag, where we instantiate an object from global `WebSocket`:
+The main code lives in the `script` tag, where we instantiate an object from global `WebSocket`.
+When we do so, we provide the server URL.
+Notice the `ws://` instead of a familiar `http://`.
+The letters `ws://` stand for the WebSocket protocol.

 ```html
     <script type="text/javascript">